Fantasma (Cornelius album): Production

 The tracks on Fantasma were written and recorded in the same order they appear on the album, and were produced on magnetic digital reel tape recorders.
 Cornelius's goal in creating Fantasma was "to take the listener on a personal trip"; he envisioned the album as "a one-on-one experience between the music and the listener. ...
 It starts with you entering into the journey and ends with you returning to reality."
 Almost all of the tracks were named after existing bands, including Count Five, the Clash, and Microdisney.
 Buffalo Daughter's Moog Yamamoto appeared on "Mic Check" and "2010".
 The Apples in Stereo's Robert Schneider and Hilarie Sidney co-wrote and performed on "Chapter 8 – Seashore and Horizon –", while the High Llamas' Sean O'Hagan (formerly of Microdisney) appeared on "Thank You for the Music".

 Fantasma contains numerous homages to Brian Wilson and the Beach Boys' 1966 release Pet Sounds.
 The album had recently seen a resurgence of interest among musicians and critics, and during the making of Fantasma, Oyamada had read a biography about Wilson.
-The opening of "Mic Check" (which is a preview of the closing track) musically resembles the Beach Boys' hymn "Our Prayer", while "God Only Knows" was named after their song of the same title.
+The title track (which is previewed at the beginning of "Mic Check") musically resembles the Beach Boys' hymn "Our Prayer", while "God Only Knows" was named after their song of the same title.
 The liner notes of Fantasma also include photos of Oyamada recreating two iconic photographs of Wilson from the Pet Sounds era, with Oyamada posing and dressing as Wilson did in the original photos.
 Historian Michael Roberts writes, "As the image makes clear, it's the figure of Wilson as producer, as much as musician, that haunts Fantasma and its central trope of the recording studio."